Biography

 We are studying the regulation and the function of prostasin in human health and disease.
 The discovery of the prostasin protein and the research thereof in the past 30 years are summarized in a book titled “Prostasin in Human Health and Disease” (https://doi.org/10.1142/13195).

 Prostasin is a membrane-anchored trypsin-like serine protease expressed in all epithelial cells.
-The membrane-anchorage positioned prostasin in the outer leaflet of the cell membrane via the glycosylphosphatidylinositol (GPI) moiety while projecting the entire prostasin molecule outside the plasma membrane in the extracellular environment, where prostasin can serve as an enzyme or a substrate in a proteolytic activation and action cascade, a biomarker or a drug target.
+The membrane-anchorage positions prostasin in the outer leaflet of the cell membrane via the glycosylphosphatidylinositol (GPI) moiety while projecting the entire prostasin molecule outside the plasma membrane in the extracellular environment, where prostasin can serve as an enzyme or a substrate in a proteolytic activation and action cascade, a biomarker or a drug target.

 As a GPI-anchored protein, prostasin is associated with lipid rafts and can be released from the cells in exosomes.
-Exosomes are lipid bilayer nanovesicles, as such, prostasin can perform a function locally where it is expressed, or in a site at a distance when exosomes travel to other parts of the body.
+Exosomes are lipid bilayer nanovesicles, and as such, prostasin can perform a function locally where it is expressed, or in a site at a distance when exosomes travel to other parts of the body.

 Selected Publications